intel-analytics/ipex-llm/python/llm/portable-zip/README.md

-# BigDL-LLM Portable Zip For Windows: User Guide
+# IPEX-LLM Portable Zip For Windows: User Guide

 ## Introduction

-This portable zip includes everything you need to run an LLM with BigDL-LLM optimizations (except models) .
+This portable zip includes everything you need to run an LLM with IPEX-LLM optimizations (except models) .
 Please refer to [How to use](#how-to-use) section to get started.

 ### 13B model running on an Intel 11-Gen Core PC (real-time screen capture)